Menopause illustration clock

 "Our goal is to let women know they're not alone, that they can take steps to live more comfortably and protect their long-term health from the broad range of consequences that can ensue, from chronic pain to heart disease, breast cancer, osteoporosis, and Alzheimer's disease, when menopause is not handled properly," Shen says about the program.

 On Oct.
 17, the day before World Menopause Day on Oct.
-18, Shen will appear in the PBS documentary The M Factor: Shredding the Silence About Menopause, to help sound the alarm about the dire need for more research on and support for women in and beyond midlife—and to debunk misinformation and stigmas surrounding this natural life phase that all women who live through midlife go through.
+18, Shen will appear in the PBS documentary The M Factor: Shredding the Silence on Menopause, to help sound the alarm about the dire need for more research on and support for women in and beyond midlife—and to debunk misinformation and stigmas surrounding this natural life phase that all women who live through midlife go through.

 The M Factor is the first-ever widely publicized documentary on menopause in the United States, a reality that doesn't surprise Shen and her colleagues, given the dearth of quality resources and information available to women and even health care providers nationwide.
 It comes on the heels of a proposed bipartisan U.S. congressional bill, The Menopause Research and Equity Act of 2023, for the National Institutes of Health to review existing research on women at midlife—and to fund additional research to fill in knowledge gaps, "of which there are many," Shen says.